Fat in the Abdominal Area: What You Should Know

-Belly fat.
-Few things are more unsightly, annoying, and also…dangerous.
-We all know that as the years go by, more fat accumulates in the abdominal area, and it can bother you to wear jeans or tighter fitting clothes.
-But the real problem lies not in your body image, but rather in your health.
+Few things are more unsightly, annoying and also dangerous than belly fat.
+We all know that, as years go by, more fat accumulates in the abdominal area, and it can bother you to wear jeans or tight-fitting clothes.
+But the real problem lies not in your body image but in your health.

-You probably already know that in recent years the number of women being diagnosed with heart disease or Type 2 diabetes is increasing.
-Our lifestyles and type of diet are causing abdominal fat to form, and in the long term it can lead to serious health problems that you need to keep in mind.
+You probably already know that, in recent years, the number of women being diagnosed with heart disease or type 2 diabetes increased.
+Our lifestyles and type of diet are causing abdominal fat to form and, in the long term, it can lead to serious health problems such as these.

 In today’s article, we want to talk about some of these risks and tell you how to set daily goals in order to fight abdominal fat.

 According to nutritionists, women tend to start developing more abdominal fat after they turn 40.
-This is the time when the body starts to undergo some slight changes, like a slower metabolism for example, which can cause you to burn less fat.
+This is the time when your body starts to undergo some slight changes, such as a slower metabolism, which can cause you to burn less fat.

-You should also be aware that accumulated fat beneath the diaphragm and chest area will make it more difficult to breathe, causing a classic and chronic cough.
-It exhausts your lungs, and difficulty breathing normally also results in sleep apnea.
+You should also be aware that accumulated fat beneath the diaphragm and chest area will make it more difficult to breathe, thus causing a classic and chronic cough.
+It exhausts your lungs, and difficult breathing normally also results in sleep apnea.

-It’s also worth mentioning that abdominal fat can cause you to run a higher risk of suffering certain types of diseases, like breast or uterine cancer.
-Fat around the belly can even alter your periods.
+It’s also worth mentioning that abdominal fat can cause you to run a higher risk of suffering certain types of diseases, such as breast or uterine cancer.
+Fat around your belly can even alter your periods.
 It’s a pretty serious issue.

 Doctors also warn of another important fact.
-It’s important to measure the abdominal area, and to try to avoid exceeding certain parameters.
+It’s important to measure the abdominal area and try to avoid exceeding certain parameters.
 It pays to know what they are:

 - For women, try not to exceed a waist diameter of 35 inches.